phuvf/oscpoint/FEEDBACKS.md

 The current position of the media playhead in milliseconds, measured from the start point.

 - `/oscpoint/slideshow/media/remaining [integer: n]`
-The remaining playtime of the media in milliseconds.
+The remaining playtime (up to the end point) of the media in milliseconds.

 > [!NOTE]
 > Media feedbacks do not currently (as of add-in v2.0.x) report correctly if a media file has been trimmed in PowerPoint.